Search

 The Lit Candle Variation

-You can also try gazing into a lit candle then closing your eyes.
+You can also try gazing into a real lit candle and looking at it for awhile before closing your eyes.

 What do you see?